SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 > This assumes the code being refactored is currently running in production.
 Characterization tests ensure the current behavior is captured
 > accurately before refactoring.

-Here's an example of a characterization test for `TaskList`:
+Here's an example of a characterization test for the `TaskList's execute` method:

 ```java
 @Test